syncfusion-content/maui-docs/MAUI/Cartesian-Charts/PlotBand.md

 ---
 layout: post
-title: Plot Band in .NET MAUI Chart control | Syncfusion
+title: Plot band in .NET MAUI Chart control | Syncfusion
 description: Learn here all about plot band and its features in Syncfusion .NET MAUI Chart (SfCartesianChart) control and more.
 platform: maui
 control: SfCartesianChart
 documentation: ug
 ---

-# Plot Band in .NET MAUI Chart
+# Plot band in .NET MAUI Chart

-## Plot Band

-Strip lines are also konwn as plot band.
-They are used to shade the different ranges in plot area in different colors to improve the readability of the chart.
-You can annotate it with text to indicate what that particular region indicates.
-You can also enable the strip lines to be drawn repeatedly at regular intervals – this will be useful when you want to mark an event that occurs recursively along the timeline of the chart.
+A plot band, also known as a stripline, allows for shading specific regions or ranges in the plot area background at regular or custom intervals.
+It also provides options to customize the size of these bands.
+Text can be added to plot band and indicate the significance of each particular region.

-## Plot Band in Category axis
+## Plot band in category axis

-Plot band can be added to the category axis by specifying index values to the [Start]() which determines the beginning of the plot band, and with the specified [Size]()
+Plot bands can be added to the category axis by specifying index values for the [Start]() parameter, which determines the beginning of the plot band, along with the specified [Size]().

 {% tabs %}